tyler-peirce/OceanOmics-draft-genomes/README.md

 There are 2 scripts for this process

 The first script screens the genome and outputs three fasta files with the mitochondrial, plastid and protist contigs which it deems to be contamination.
 The second script compiles the contamination into a report, showing the type, number of contigs and how many base pairs.
 This report is then used with BBMap to filter out the contaminate contigs.
-These reports are to be pushed to github to be held in the database.
+These reports are to be compile with the tiara-compile.sh scripts and pushed to github to be held in the database.

 To run these scripts please refer to tiara_find_contam.sh filter_tiara.sh for slurm scripts and to the tiara farming scripts which contain loops to submit one slurm job per assembly file